raspberrypilearning/blockscad-pendant/en/step_4.md

 The six hoops each have a radius of 12mm, so the border cylinder that you are making needs to be bigger than that.
 You could try setting the radius to 24mm.

-To make a hoop, the radius of the second cylinder in the `difference` block will need to be 1mm smaller than the radius of the first cylinder.
+To make a hoop, the radius of the second `cylinder` in the `difference` block needs to be 1mm smaller than the radius of the first `cylinder`.
 --- /hint ---
 --- hint ---
-Adjust the size of the cylinders until the border hoop just touches the outer edges of the six inner hoops.
+Adjust the size of the `cylinders` until the border hoop just touches the outer edges of the six inner hoops.
 --- /hint ---
 --- hint ---
-The radius should be around 20mm.
+The radius should be around `20`.
 (In the introduction, it said that the finished pendant will be 40mm in diameter!)

 ![screenshot](images/pendant-border.png)